“Word hard and don’t be afraid to ask questions.”

 Where are you from?
 Michigan

 What is your role in the department?
-I started in 2020 as a volunteer and then got hired full-time this past summer as a Firefighter/EMT-I.
+I started in 2020 as a volunteer and was hired as a full time Firefighter/EMT-I in 2022.

 What are your future goals in the department?
-Eventually I want to be a (para)medic, but I’m not sure yet.
-I just want to be good at what I do.
+I’d like to become a (para)medic.
+Mostly, I just want to focus on being good at what I have before rushing to get the next certification or next promotion.

 Do you have any side hustles?
-I am a ski instructor at JHMR, an ambassador for Rossignol, and I teach wilderness medicine for Desert Mountain Medicine.
+I am a ski instructor at JHMR, property caretaker and I teach wilderness medicine for Desert Mountain Medicine.

 What do you do in your free time?
-Ski, bike, raft, play with my dogs.
+I enjoy being outside with my husband and dogs, skiing, biking or rafting

 What advice would you give new recruits?
-Word hard and don’t be afraid to ask questions.
+Work hard, learn hard and don’t be afraid to ask questions.
+Keep learning but take your time to do it well.

 What do you wish you had known when starting?
 I wish I felt ok not knowing everything.